Svadilfvari/BrickBreakerFPGA/README.md

 This project recreates a console-style brick-breaking game using an FPGA board (BASYS 3).
 It was developed in the context of an academic mini-project, focusing on VHDL design, modular hardware structure, and VGA display interfacing.

-Originally developed by Yousri Aboudaoud & Alexandre Naprix, now maintained by **Edouard David**.
+Originally developed by Edouard David & Alexandre Naprix.

 ---